intel/cutlass-sycl/media/docs/cpp/xe_rearchitecture.md

   - Buffer base address must be 64-byte-aligned
   - Stride must be 16-byte-aligned (in some cases on PVC, 4 or 8-byte alignment is OK)
   - Width (defined later) must be 4-byte-aligned
-  - _Note:_ Xe3p reduces all requirements to 4-byte-aligned
 * Size restrictions:
   - Width/pitch are restricted to 2^24 bytes
   - Height is restricted to 2^24 elements